Nanoose Bay Reservoir Improvement Project - Alternative Approval Process

 Share Nanoose Bay Reservoir Improvement Project - Alternative Approval Process on Facebook Share Nanoose Bay Reservoir Improvement Project - Alternative Approval Process on Twitter Share Nanoose Bay Reservoir Improvement Project - Alternative Approval Process on Linkedin Email Nanoose Bay Reservoir Improvement Project - Alternative Approval Process link

-The Regional District of Nanaimo (RDN) is proposing a project to accommodate planned growth and improve the long-term fire protection and drinking water infrastructure in the Nanoose Bay Peninsula Water Service Area (NBPWSA) in Electoral Area E of the RDN.
-The proposed project will include the renewal of the existing Arbutus Reservoir and construction of one additional reservoir on Notch Hill.
+The Regional District of Nanaimo (RDN) proposed a project to accommodate planned growth and improve the long-term fire protection and drinking water infrastructure in the Nanoose Bay Peninsula Water Service Area (NBPWSA) in Electoral Area E of the RDN.
+The proposed project would include the renewal of the existing Arbutus Reservoir and construction of one additional reservoir on Notch Hill.
 These water service improvements are necessary to meet future water demand, security, and safety requirements and are not considered to be optional.

-If less than ten per cent of electors within the NBPWSA submit Elector Response Forms through the AAP, this will be considered adequate support from the property owners involved and the borrowing proposal will go to the RDN Board for approval before the project moves forward as designed.
+If less than ten per cent of electors within the NBPWSA submit Elector Response Forms through the AAP, this would be considered adequate support from the property owners involved and the borrowing proposal would go to the RDN Board for approval before the project moves forward as designed.

 The Arbutus Reservoir, located on Link Place, has been in service since 1982 and requires renewal or replacement.
 Renewing the existing reservoir in-place has been determined to cost much less than any other alternatives and will allow the existing location to be re-used.

 The need for an additional water storage reservoir on Notch Hill is identified in the Development Agreement with the Lakes District developer, as well as being part of the RDN’s capital improvement plan.
-As part of the development agreement, the RDN’s statutory right-of-way on Notch Hill will be expanded to accommodate another reservoir and no additional land will need to be purchased.
+As part of the development agreement, the RDN’s statutory right-of-way on Notch Hill would be expanded to accommodate another reservoir and no additional land would need to be purchased.

 Summary of Anticipated Project Funding: